-wsock32.dll Problem
+wsock32.dll Missing Problem

 Apparently there is an issue with Gameranger in conjunction with the IPX wrapper tool.
-Whenever Gameranger is used for multi-player, it seems to delete the file wsock32.dll, which is crucial for the wrapper.
+Whenever Gameranger is used for Armada multi-player, it seems to delete the file wsock32.dll from the games folder, which is crucial for the wrapper.
 The effect is not immediately obvious.
 It shows itself when you attempt to use the IPX network for setting up a match.
-After entering the new game's name and possibly a password, the game will not proceed beyond the following situation:
+You will not see anything different when just looking for games (but you will not find any open matches).
+But after entering a new match's name and possibly a password, the game will not proceed beyond the following situation: